tolgee/documentation/blog/2022-01-20-super-fast-react-localizaton-with-i18next-and-tolgee.md

 Congrats! 🎉 Now you are able to speed up your localization process!

 ## TL;DR

+In this article, you've learned how to use Tolgee open-source self-hosted platform with i18next.
+Tolgee helps developers to enhance their localization process using its i18n integration libraries having great features like in-context localization, automated localization screenshot generation, and others.
+Tolgee also enables anybody permitted to translate the App product directly in it just with ALT + Clicking the strings.
+It's super easy.

 - Tolgee is an open-source tool, simplifying localization process and removing unnecessary tasks
 - It enables you or your colleagues to modify translated string in the context of developed web application